MaikeMorrison/personal-website/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Professor"
-  company = ""
-  company_url = ""
-  location = "California"
-  date_start = "2017-01-01"
-  date_end = ""
+  title = "Evolutionary Genetics Undergraduate Research Assistant" company = "Supervised by Dr. Mark Kirkpatrick in the UT Austin Department of Integrative Biology." company_url = "" location = "Austin, TX" date_start = "2017-12-01" date_end = ""
   description = """
-  Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
+  * Evaluated performance of Bayesian phylogenetics and Phylogeography (BPP) when applied to prokaryotic genomic data.
+BPP is a Bayesian Markov chain Monte Carlo program for analyzing eukaryotic DNA sequence alignments under the multispecies coalescent model.
+  * Identified independently evolving lineages within a superabundant marine cyanobacteria responsible for 5% of global oxygen production, *Prochlorococcus marinus*.
   """

 [[experience]]
-  title = "Professor"
-  company = "University X"
-  company_url = ""
-  location = "California"
-  date_start = "2016-01-01"
-  date_end = "2016-12-31"
+  title = "Mathematical Epidemiology Undergraduate Research Assista" company = "Supervised by Dr. Lauren Ancel Meyers in the UT Austin Department of Integrative Biology" company_url = "" location = "Austin, TX" date_start = "2017-08-01" date_end = ""
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """
+  * Analyzed the Texas counties and school districts most at risk of an outbreak due to high conscientious vaccination exemption rates, which have more than doubled in the past six years.
+Fit an array of models to identify sociodemographic predictors of these exemptions.
+  * Modeled demand for COVID-19 isolation beds for the Austin homeless population based on epidemic projections; discussed findings with city leaders."""

 +++